 “To everyone who has contributed, in any way, to the continued success of the Bates Campaign: thank you for your resolve, devotion, and generosity,” said Vice President for College Advancement Sarah Pearson ’75.
 “With six weeks still remaining until the campaign’s conclusion, I am confident that the Bates community will continue to go above and beyond.”

 She added, “I also wish to extend gratitude and appreciation to Bates faculty, staff, and students who have provided their time and talent to communicate to our prospective donors why Bates continues to be an amazing and invaluable place.
 Success feels wonderful; success achieved within the community we love is simply inspirational.”

-During the campaign, the college’s philanthropic needs were framed around five priorities: Driving Academic Excellence, including an equity-driven drive to improve STEM facilities and education; Investing in Opportunity, including strengthened support for need-based financial aid; Catalyzing Student Success, including leadership and student programs and Purposeful Work; and Building Financial Sustainability, including all annual gifts by alumni and parents to the Bates Fund.
+During the campaign, the college’s philanthropic needs were framed around four priorities: Driving Academic Excellence, including an equity-driven drive to improve STEM facilities and education; Investing in Opportunity, including strengthened support for need-based financial aid; Catalyzing Student Success, including leadership and student programs and Purposeful Work; and Building Financial Sustainability, including all annual gifts by alumni and parents to the Bates Fund.